NixOS/nix.dev/source/index.rst

 .. topic:: Introduction

-   Welcome to the documentation for developers wanting to get things done using `the Nix ecosystem <https://nixos.org/>`_.
+   An opinionated guide for developers wanting to get things done using `the Nix ecosystem <https://nixos.org/>`_.

    Using Nix ecosystem you get: